Alice Ghostley: Film

 Among her roles in motion pictures, Ghostley appeared in To Kill a Mockingbird (1962), playing Stephanie Crawford, the neighborhood gossip.
 She starred in Gator as Gator's partner in crime who brings her cats along on a burglary.
 She appeared in the film version of Grease as shop teacher Mrs. Murdock.
 In 1985, she had a supporting role in the Nancy Allen comedy Not for Publication.
 Alice played Grandmama in the direct-to-video movie Addams Family Reunion.

 Awards

 Ghostley received a Tony nomination in 1963 for different roles she played in the Broadway comedy The Beauty Part.
 She also received a Tony Award for Best Featured Actress for her role in The Sign in Sidney Brustein's Window.

 In 1992, she earned an Emmy nomination for her role in Designing Women.

 Personal life

-Ghostley was married to Felice Orlandi, an Italian-American actor, from 1953 until his death in 2003.
+Alice Ghostley was married to Felice Orlandi, an Italian-American actor, from 1953 until his death in 2003.

-Ghostley died at her home in Studio City, California, on September 21, 2007, after a long battle with colon cancer and a series of strokes.
-On August 20, 2009, her ashes were taken to Oak Hill Cemetery in Siloam Springs, Arkansas, and buried with her sister Gladys (died June 21, 2009).
-The sisters are interred next to their parents and near Alice's husband, Felice Orlandi.
+Ghostley died at her home in Studio City, California, on September 21, 2007, of colon cancer and a series of strokes.